 If a delay of more than 7 days from a scheduled injection visit cannot be avoided, Apretude 30 mg tablets may be used once daily to replace one scheduled injection visit.
-The first dose of oral cabotegravir (or an alternative oral PrEP therapy) should be taken two months (+/- 7 days) after the last injection of cabotegravir.
-For oral PrEP durations greater than two months, an alternative PrEP regimen to oral cabotegravir is recommended.
+The first dose of oral therapy should be taken two months (+/- 7 days) after the last injection of cabotegravir.
+For oral PrEP durations greater than two months, an alternative PrEP regimen is recommended.

-Injection dosing should be resumed on the day oral cabotegravir dosing completes or within 3 days, thereafter (see Apretude injection SmPC).
+Injection dosing should be resumed on the day oral dosing completes or within 3 days, thereafter (see Apretude injection SmPC).